 Natural catastrophes such as earthquakes, storms and floods represent a challenge for risk management due to their accumulation potential and volatility.
 In managing natural catastrophe risk, the internal risk tolerance framework for the Syndicate aims to limit the impact to its Regulatory SCR coverage ratio from an aggregation of natural peril catastrophe events.
-The Board-approved Risk Limit for natural catastrophes sets out the maximum acceptable losses for the Syndicate calibrated to a 1% annual probability (1 in 100 year event).
+The Board-approved Risk Limit for natural catastrophes sets out the maximum acceptable losses for the Syndicate calibrated to a 1 in 200 year and a 1 in 30 year event.
 There have been no breaches of the Syndicate's natural catastrophe risk limit during the year.